-Unconditional admission to the MS degree program in environmental, health, and safety management requires:
+Unconditional admission to the MS degree program in environmental, health and safety management requires:

-- a bachelor's degree from an accredited university or college; - a minimum undergraduate grade-point average of 3.0 (B) over the junior- and senior-level years; - at least 20 quarter credit hours (or 15 semester credit hours) of college-level science course work, with at least 4 credit hours (or 3 semester credit hours) in each of the following three categories: general chemistry or organic chemistry; biology, microbiology, ecology, or biochemistry; and physics, geology, hydrology, or geochemistry; - at least one college-level course in statistics; and - at least one college-level course or equivalent experience in computer science.
+- a bachelor's degree from an accredited university or college; a minimum undergraduate grade-point average of 3.0 (B) over the junior- and senior-level years; - at least 20 quarter credit hours (or 15 semester credit hours) of college-level science course work, with at least 4 credit hours (or 3 semester credit hours) in each of the following categories: general or organic chemistry; biology, microbiology, ecology or biochemistry; and physics, geology, hydrology or geochemistry; - at least one college-level course in statistics; and - at least one college-level course (or equivalent experience) in computer science.

-Graduate Record Examination (GRE) scores are not required.
-Applicants who do not meet the above requirements, however, may be required to submit GRE scores to support their candidacy.
+Graduate Record Examination scores are not required.
+Applicants who do not meet the above requirements, however, may be required to submit test scores to support their candidacy.

-International students are required to have achieved a score of 570 (paper-based), 230 (computer-based), or 88 (Internetbased) on the Test of English as a Second Language (TOEFL).
-In addition to the RIT graduate application, applicants to this program must submit: two writing samples to demonstrate written communication skills and a current résumé or CV with sufficient detail to identify specific tasks and levels of responsibilities.
+International students are required to submit scores from the Test of English as Foreign Language.
+Applicants should have minimum scores of 570 (paper-based), 230 (computer-based) or 88 (Internet-based).
+In addition to the RIT graduate application, applicants must submit two writing samples to demonstrate written communication skills and a current résumé or CV with sufficient detail to identify specific tasks and level of responsibilities.

-Generally, applicants are expected to have formal academic training or documented experience in the areas of environmental management (air, water, solid, and hazardous waste), occupational health, and occupational safety.
-Academic and experiential gaps in these areas may be addressed through program foundation courses and electives.
+Generally, applicants are expected to have formal academic training or documented experience in the areas of environmental management (air, water, solid and hazardous waste), occupational health and occupational safety.
+Academic and experiential gaps in these areas may be addressed through the program's foundation courses/electives.

-The program was designed for EHS professionals with some work experience.
+The program is designed for professionals in the environmental, health and safety industry that have some work experience.
 Applicants with less than one year of relevant work experience may be expected to complete one or more quarters of graduate-level cooperative education experience during their program of study.
-Potential applicants are strongly encouraged to contact the graduate program coordinator at (585) 475-6469 for informal advising and additional information about the program.
+Applicants are strongly encouraged to contact the graduate program coordinator at (585) 475-6469 for additional information about the program.

-Up to 12 quarter credit hours of graduate course work may be accepted toward the program if appropriate and approved by the student's major professor or the admissions committee.
+Up to 12 quarter credit hours of graduate course work may be accepted and applied toward the program if the course work is appropriate.
+The student's major professor or the admissions committee must review all courses.

-The MS program in environmental, health, and safety management consists of 48 credit hours of graduate study.
-The program is available in both classroom and distance-learning formats, although some courses are taught only in the distance-learning format.
-The curriculum consists of a sequence of core courses (24 credits), professional electives chosen from the program or other departments (18 credits), and a graduate thesis or project (6 credits).
+The MS program in environmental, health and safety manage-

+ment consists of 48 quarter credit hours of graduate study.
+The program is available in both classroom and distance-learning formats, with some courses only available as online courses.
+The curriculum consists of a sequence of core courses (24 credits), professional electives chosen from the program or other departments (18 credits) and a graduate thesis or project (6 credits).